GreenMind publishes authoritative and detailed guides to the things you're curious about.

 - Base notes: cedar, patchouli, white musk, and rock rose

-Here we have yet another classic scent, similar in profile to Acqua Di Gio (above), but if anything even more citrus/floral-forward than that fragrance.
-For an older man like me, this is about as close to a young man's scent as I care to get -- in fact, truth be told, it reminds me a bit of some drugstore men's fragrances, just not nearly as crass.
+Colonia is yet another classic scent that complements an older man's presence It's similar in profile to Acqua Di Gio (above), and an older man like me, this is about as close to a young man's scent as I care to get -- in fact, truth be told, it reminds me a bit of some drugstore men's fragrances, just not nearly as crass.

 In any case, this fragrance's heart notes of lavender and rose are are at least righteously old-school.
 A little earthy counterbalance, cedar or even tobacco, would be a welcome addition.